 The most effective remedy is one that’s targeting the right issue.
 As they say, you don’t want to perform surgery with an ax.

 These issues can be easily masked, and may not be evident at a glance.
-Depending upon the size of your organization, there are various steps you can take to better understand if exhaustion or employee burnout are impacting your team.
+Depending upon the size of your organisation, there are various steps you can take to better understand if exhaustion or employee burnout are impacting your team, including

 - Talk to people, and not just your direct reports.
 Schedule skip-level meetings or small group discussions to hear directly from employees.